The Importance Of Asking & Practicing People's Pronouns

 If your students, participants, clients, audience, employees or guests are confused on why you're having them state their pronouns, let them know in a few sentences why this is important.
 Feel free to use some of my words in this post.

-Feel free to share this post with them if they need further understanding, and with anyone you think could benefit from this awareness.
+Feel free to share this post with anyone who needs further understanding, and with anyone you think could benefit from this awareness.

 What pronouns do you use?